aluxnimm/outlookcaldavsynchronizer/README.md

 When you are using an IMAP/POP3 Account with the same server settings (Username, Email address) you can press *Get IMAP/POP3 account settings* to discover those settings.
 The DAV url is discovered via DNS lookup from the account email address or the IMAP/POP3/SMTP server url if that fails.
 Together with the *Use IMAP/POP3 account password* checkbox activated you can fully autoconfigure the server settings from your existing account.

 Instead of using the exact calendar/addressbook URL you can use the server address or the principal url and use the 'Test  or discover settings' button in the option dialog to try to autodiscover available calendars and addressbooks on the server.

+If the server has calendar-proxy support (calendar-proxy-read-for, calendar-proxy-write-for), see [https://github.com/apple/ccs-calendarserver/blob/master/doc/Extensions/caldav-proxy.txt](https://github.com/apple/ccs-calendarserver/blob/master/doc/Extensions/caldav-proxy.txt) shared calendars can also be discovered.
 You can  then choose one of the found calendars or addressbooks in the new window.

 If your server has redirections for well-known Urls (`./well-known/caldav/` and `./well-known/carddav/` ) you need to enter the server name only (without path).
 If your domain configured DNS SRV and/or TXT lookups it is also possible leave the DAV url empty and discover it from the entered Email Address via DNS lookups, for example:

     _carddavs._tcp 86400 IN SRV 10 20 443 dav.example.org.